wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-capture-image-windows-server.md

 <!-- deleted by customization
 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.
 -->
 <!-- keep by customization: begin -->
 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-include.md)] This article covers creating resources with the classic deployment model.
 <!-- keep by customization: end -->

 This article shows you how to capture an Azure virtual machine running Windows so you can use it as an image to create other virtual machines.
 This image includes the operating system disk and any data disks that are attached to the virtual machine.
 It doesn't include networking configurations, so you'll need to configure those when you create the other virtual machines that use the template.

 Azure stores the image under **My Images**.
 This is the same place where any images you've uploaded are stored.
-For details about images, see [About <!-- keep by customization: begin --> virtual machine <!-- keep by customization: end --> images <!-- deleted by customization for virtual machines](/documentation/articles/virtual-machines-images) --><!-- keep by customization: begin --> in Azure] [] <!-- keep by customization: end -->.
+For details about images, see [About images for virtual machines](/documentation/articles/virtual-machines-images).

 ##Before you begin##